amazon-archives/sql-workbench/README.md

+__NOTE:__ We have merged this repository into [Open Distro for Elasticsearch SQL](https://github.com/opendistro-for-elasticsearch/sql) as of 7/9/20.
+Please visit [here](https://github.com/opendistro-for-elasticsearch/sql/tree/master/sql-workbench) for latest updates on SQL Workbench.
+Thanks.
+---

 # Open Distro for Elasticsearch SQL Workbench

 The Open Distro for Elasticsearch SQL Workbench enables you to query your Elasticsearch data using SQL syntax from a dedicated Kibana UI.
 You can download your query results data in JSON, JDBC, CSV and raw text formats.